20 Merriam St., Walla Walla, WA 99362

-Established in 1986, the Asian Studies House (ASH) has six bedrooms and comfortably houses an average of six residents, one Resident Assistant, and a language assistant.
+Established in 1986, the Asian Studies House (ASH) has five bedrooms and comfortably houses an average of six-seven residents, one Resident Assistant, and a language assistant.
 The language assistant is a resident of China and spends the full academic year working through the Chinese department to promote and assist students in the learning of the Chinese language.

 This house focuses on Asian-oriented interests.
 Traditional events that take place here include Mahjong and the Chinese New Year celebration.